-There are often admin tasks with which we need help, mostly at Cricklepit Mill.
-From time to time various members of staff require help with a range of tasks including database work, research work and general office administration such as photocopying and stuffing envelopes.
+There are often admin tasks with which we need help.
+From time-to-time various members of staff require help with a range of tasks including database work, research work and general office administration.

 Wildlife Helpdesk

 Wildlife Helpdesk Volunteers run the Wildlife Helpdesk, responding to enquiries from the general public on any aspect of wildlife conservation, including planning, management, welfare, species identification.
 Helpdesk volunteers receive training and have a wide range of resources from which to draw information.
 They deal with enquiries via telephone, email, letter and in person.